oracle/node-oracledb/doc/api.md

 #### <a name="tnsnames"></a> 14.2.3 Net Service Names for Connection Strings

-Connect Descriptor strings are commonly stored in [`tnsnames.ora`](#tnsadmin) files and associated with a Net Service Name, for example:
+Connect Descriptor strings are commonly stored in optional [`tnsnames.ora configuration files`](#tnsadmin) and associated with a Net Service Name, for
+example:

 ```
 sales =